Mary Kate Morrissey

-Mary Kate Blake (born June 18, 1989) is an American stage actress.
+Mary Kate Morrissey (born June 18, 1989) is an American stage actress.
 Born in Pennsylvania, Morrissey began her career when she starred as Sheila in the musical Hair and Janis in the Mean Girls musical.
 She played Elphaba on the national tour of Wicked before serving as the Elphaba standby on Broadway and eventually taking on the role full-time.

 Early life

 Mary Kate Morrissey was born in Downingtown, Pennsylvania on June 18, 1989.
 Her father is John Morrissey, a founding partner at Jackson Cross Partners.
 She has Irish ancestry.
 When asked how she decided what career path she wanted to follow, Morrissey said, "My grandfather used to sing on the Irish Radio and play in a band, and my dad would dress us up like the Rolling Stones when my brothers and sister and I were little and we would put on full-blown lip sync concerts.
 My parents recognized the performer bug in me and put me in the local high school's production of Joseph and the Technicolor Dreamcoat, where my second-grade self played a sheep!"

 As a child, Morrissey learned how to play the trombone.
 In her later school years, she took voice lessons and joined numerous choirs such as the Philadelphia All Catholic Chorus and her high school band.
 She attended Bishop Shanahan High School in Downington, Pennsylvania and later attended Syracuse University, where she achieved a Bachelor of Fine Arts Degree in Musical Theater.
 While at Syracuse University, Morrissey played Meg March in a musical version of the novel Little Women.

 Morrissey saw Shoshana Bean and Megan Hilty act in Wicked on Broadway sometime around 2004.
-Since then, she has been a fan of the play.
+Since then, she has been a fan of the musical.

 Career

 2013-2014: Debut

 Morrissey's acting debut was in 2013, when she played Sheila in Broadway's US and Canada tour of Hair.
 That same year, Morrissey attended the 2013 Emery Awards in New York City alongside Ty Defoe.
 Morrissey acted in Tamar of the River at the Baruch Performing Arts Center in 2013.
-In 2014, Morrissey played Sharon Falconer in a play of Elmer Gantry at Signature Theatre in Arlington, Virginia and Lizzie Borden in Portland Center Stage's poorly-received rock musical, Lizzie.
+In 2014, Morrissey played Sharon Falconer in a play of Elmer Gantry at Signature Theatre in Arlington, Virginia and Lizzie Borden in Portland Center Stage's rock musical, Lizzie by Tim Maner, Steven Cheslik-DeMeyer, and Alan Stevens Hewitt.

-Morrissey played Janis Sarkisian in the Mean Girls musical national tour in 2019.
-That same year, Morrissey served as a standby for Joan and Isabelle on the set of the musical Joan of Arc: Into the Fire.
-Also in 2019, Morrissey played Sara, the Magician's Lovely Assistant in The Disappearing Man at the Stavros Niarchos Foundation Rehearsal Studio.